stelzinga/MF/MGT_80.Tools.md

 MSS has built-in capabilities for *Reporting* using Pivot Tables.
 There are many different options for reporting.
 The logic used in [MSS Note Management] is a key feature on MSS Reporting.
 ________________________________________
 ## MTrack (Software, Framework)
-MTrack refers to any implementation of the Managerial 7, see [MGT: 99.Legend ### Management Cycle].

-In MSS -see above- this is achieved through 7 dedicated sheets as follows: M0 = 0.Management, M1 = 1.Revenue (or  Income Statement), M2 = 2.
+MTrack refers to any implementation of the Managerial 7, see [MGT: 99.Legend ### Management Cycle] in MSS (see above).
+This is achieved through 7 dedicated sheets as follows: M0 = 0.Management, M1 = 1.Revenue (or  Income Statement), M2 = 2.
 Cost (or Balance Sheet if required), M3 = 3.Risk, M4 = 4.Run (Run Goals / Routines), M5 = 5.Change (Change Goals / Projects), and M6 = 6.Intel.

 All sheets except M0 and M6 have a bottom and top section, where the latter contains stats of the bottom.
 They all use Digital Bullet Journaling, see [## BuJo MSS].